OwnMarket/OwnBlockchain/Docs/Concepts/AssetManagementProtocol.md

 In most blockchain systems available today, terms _address_ and _account_ are used interchangeably and are usually considered to be representing the same concept.
 In Own blockchains these are two distinct entities.

-_Address_ represents the authentication and control mechanism, while _account_ is related to the ownership.
+_Address_ represents the authentication and control mechanism, while _account_ is related to the ownership of the tokenized assets.

 One address can control multiple accounts, which can belong to the same or different investors.